 The Fujifilm X-T20 is a narrow winner for dynamic range but both the EOS 800D and EOS 250D are very good, and leave the Nikon D5600 trailing slightly in fourth place.

-The EOS 800D’s features offer little to complain about.
-It’s responsive and versatile, and the image quality is good.
+The EOS 800D’s features offered little to complain about at the time of its launch, but they look weaker today, mainly because of its lack of 4K video.
+Otherwise, it’s responsive and versatile, and the image quality is good.
 Physically, it’s less impressive.
 It’s small and light, but also feels plasticky.
 The price puts it in a tricky spot – if you want a beginner’s camera, you don’t need to pay this much, and if you’ve got this much to spend, there are better cameras around.
 Right now, the newer Canon EOS 250D/Rebel SL3 is both cheaper, smaller and – with its ability to shoot 4K video – just a better camera.